cmaloney/dcos-docs/_pages/administration/installing/custom-1-7/cli.md

 2. Create a configuration file and save as `genconf/config.yaml`.

     You can use this template to get started.
-This template specifies 3 Mesos masters, 5 Mesos agents, 3 ZooKeeper instances for Exhibitor storage, static master discovery list, and SSH configuration specified.
+This template specifies 3 Mesos masters, 5 Mesos agents, static master discovery list, and SSH configuration specified.
 If your servers are installed with a domain name in your `/etc/resolv.conf`, you should add `dns_search` to your `config.yaml` file.
 For parameters descriptions and configuration examples, see the [documentation][2].

         agent_list:
         - <agent-private-ip-1>